-The Irish ancestors of US Presidents John F. Kennedy, Ronald Reagan, Barack Obama and President-elect Joe Biden all emigrated to the United States within 10 years of each other, according to an Irish genealogy researcher.
+The Irish ancestors of US Presidents John F. Kennedy, Ronald Reagan, Barack Obama, and President Joe Biden all emigrated to the United States within 10 years of each other, according to an Irish genealogy researcher.

 Fiona Fitzsimons, a researcher with the Irish Family History Centre, said that the ancestors of the US Presidents had all left for America due to the Famine and that it wasn't surprising that their descendants were now being regularly elected to the White House.

 "Every fourth person either died or emigrated in a six-year period," she told the Irish Times.
 "So it’s not surprising that from the 1960s through to the present that you’re seeing the descendants of that generation of Irish, who have now become part of the establishment."

 She said that the Irish people who arrived in America during the Famine were poor and lacked the connections to get an education.

 It took several generations before the Irish who moved to the US during the Famine got a foothold in American society, Fitzsimons said, explaining why there have now been four American presidents with ancestors from the Famine since 1960.

 Fitzsimons was commissioned to research President-elect Joe Biden's Irish roots ahead of his visit to Ireland in 2016 and found that Patrick Blewitt and Owen Finnegan, two of Biden's great-great-grandfathers, had left for America from Ballina in Mayo and the Cooley Peninsula in Louth respectively.

 Both the Blewitts and the Finnegans eventually settled in Scranton, Pennsylvania, having left Ireland in the 1840s and Biden has regularly spoken openly and proudly about his Irish roots.